What Does Your Wife Really Want for Valentine's Day?

 Do those things.

-- To give her cash?
-Um, that's kind of weird, but sure, I'll take it but I'll probs just buy groceries with it YOU INCONSIDERATE CHILD NO IT'S NOT OKAY TO GIVE HER CASH WHAT ARE YOU A COLD, HARD AND SOULLESS ATM WITH AN ATTACHED VIDEO MONITORING SYSTEM???
+Um, that's kind of weird, but sure, I'll take it but I'll probably just buy groceries with it YOU INCONSIDERATE CHILD NO IT'S NOT OKAY TO GIVE HER CASH WHAT ARE YOU A COLD, HARD AND SOULLESS ATM WITH AN ATTACHED VIDEO MONITORING SYSTEM?

-- To buy her jewelry?
-If she picked it out.
-If you know her style really well and have bought her jewelry before that she actually wears then you might be safe but personally I like to pick out my own, especially because I have allergies.
+Yes, if she picked it out.
+If you know her style really well and have bought her jewelry before that she actually wears then you might be safe but personally I like to pick out my own, especially because I have metal allergies.